 Yes – if you’re not great at maths (or even if you are) and want something easy to deliver.

 No – if you’re having a temporary break from school.
 It doesn’t align easily with the Australian Curriculum so moving into and out of school could be a problem.
 If you want to fill in gaps left from school programs and solidify concepts though, I think it would work really well.

 No – if you prefer online programs or flashy, entertaining ones.
 This is hands-on and book-based and doesn’t waste time attempting to make it ‘fun’.
 Which is not to say parts of it aren’t enjoyable – there are lots of maths-based activities to do, but they’re not frivolous time-wasters.

 How to start using Math-U-See

 Think Math-U-See would suit your family?
 The first step is to head over and do the placement tests.
-These will tell you exactly which level your child should start with.
+These are all online, and will tell you exactly which level your child should start with.